GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/1_Background.md

     -   **R is [open
         source](https://en.wikipedia.org/wiki/Open-source_software)**.
 This
         means R is free - an advantage if you are at an institution where you have to pay for your own MATLAB or SAS license.
-Open source, is important to your colleagues in parts of the world where expensive software in inaccessible.
+Open source is important to your colleagues in parts of the world where expensive software in inaccessible.
 It also means that R is actively developed by a community (see [r-project.org](https://www.r-project.org/)),
         and there are regular updates.
     -   **R is widely used**.
 Ok, maybe programming is a popularity contest.
-        Because, R is used in many areas (not just bioinformatics), you are more likely to find help online when you need it.
+        Because R is used in many areas (not just bioinformatics), you are more likely to find help online when you need it.
 Chances are, almost any error message you run into, someone else has already experienced.